-Trixie Solitaire Game is a treat toy dispenser that channels cats energy and curiosity into a fun game working for their treats.
-This toy dispenser stimulates cats physically and mentally because they have to think how to get the treats, exactly how they would do it in the wild with preys.
+Trixie Solitaire Game is an interactive treat-dispensing cat toy that channels cats energy and curiosity into a fun game working for their treats.
+This toy dispenser stimulates cats physically and mentally because they have to think about how to get the treats, exactly how they would do it in the wild with prey.

 Trixie Solitaire Game consists of a board with 7 compartments where you place your cat’s favorite treats and cover them with the dome covers.
 The pet needs to uncover each compartment to get the hidden treats.